Three Dimensional Gravity and Schramm-Loewner Evolution: Introduction

-Not only does AdS/CFT (Anti-de Sitter/Conformal Field Theory) duality make sense in three dimensions, but in fact one of the precursors of the AdS/CFT correspondence was discovered by Brown and Henneaux \cite{Brown:1986nw} in three-dimensional gravity.
-They considered three-dimensional gravity with negative cosmological constant possibly coupled to additional fields.
-The main result of Brown and Henneaux is that the physical Hilbert space obtained in this theory has an action of left and right moving Virasoro algebras with $c_{L} = c_{R} = 3\ell/2G$.
+As we know, when $\Lambda > 0$, there is no nonperturbative solution in three-dimensional gravity.
+The main reason is that the physical system with positive $\Lambda$ is always metastable.
+Therefore, the pure gravity with $\Lambda > 0$ is meaningless as an exact solvable theory.
+Now, Let us turn to gravity with $\Lambda = 0$.
+One can find that there is no S matrix and black hole solution in this theory.
+Through the simple analysis of the above two cases, we finally study gravity $\Lambda <0$.
+The three-dimensional gravity with $\Lambda <0$ coupled to additional fields was firstly studied by Brown and Henneaux \cite{Brown:1986nw}.
+The main result is that the physical Hilbert space obtained in this theory has an action of left and right moving Virasoro algebras with $c_{L} = c_{R} = 3\ell/2G$ \cite{Brown:1986nw}.
 In fact, one can find that this is the boundary conformal field theory.